The Pulitzer Center announces our summer 2020 Talks @ Pulitzer Series Focus on Justice.

 The Pulitzer Center online Justice series includes:

-Information on additional sessions in the summer series forthcoming via this blog and our events page.
+More information on the sessions in the summer series are available via our events page.

 With these sessions, the Pulitzer Center aims to extend opportunities for learning about systems of justice.
 We will continue to monitor the public health situation and hope to reschedule our in-person conference in the future.
 In the meantime, we encourage you to join our online Justice series and dive into the reporting we’ve supported.